 As a result, ESA vests help minimize misunderstandings.
 It makes the dog easily identifiable and can also protect their own safety and well-being.
 Many vests have reflective material so they also make the animal more easily identifiable during early morning or late evening hours.
 It is especially important for handlers that do a fair amount of walking with their ESA.

-Although vests are not mandatory they can also help clear up confusion in cases that regard FHAA or ACAA.
+Although vests are not mandatory they can also help clear up confusion in cases that regard FHAA.
 If the animal is certified you can also display the patch or badge directly on the vest.
 The harnesses and vests are available in a number of different types, material, and cost.

 Some handlers decide to invest in an ESA kit.
 The kit can include a number of different items offered at a discounted price.
 It can include things like a high-quality ESA dog vest, ESA collar tag, a few copies of an emotional support animal ID, official certificate, and ESA approved leash.